edison914/Ab-Clone-Express/README.md

     }
     ```

-### Get all Spots owned by the Current User - done, also checked auth me result
+### Get all Spots owned by the Current User

-Returns all the spots owned (created) by the current user. - done / live checked
+Returns all the spots owned (created) by the current user.

 * Require Authentication: true
 * Request